CriusNyx/Util/docs/index.md

 This is a set of utility functions that I find myself using frequently.

-They provide a fluent api for doing a lot of common things.
+They provide a fluent api for tasks I do frequently.

 ### See [Introduction](./docs/introduction) or [API](./api/CriusNyx.Util.html)

 ## Examples

 For example, say you want to assign a field to an object before passing it into a method.

 ```cs